-Let’s break down a Pirate game loop I produced for Peak Games.
+Let’s break down a Pirate game loop I produced for Peak Games (game company from Turkey).

-We work with Studio One, but you can basically use any DAW to replicate this kind of music as long as you have the right samples.
+To record and compose the music we work with Studio One.
+But you can basically use any DAW to replicate this kind of music as long as you have the right samples.
 Importantly, we look at arrangement, chords, melody, instrumentation, layering.

-Furthermore, I explain why I select each specific instrument for the cue.
+Furthermore, I explain why I select each specific instrument for the pirate music cue.

 Pirate melody and chords

 In the video we talk about the melodic phrasing and question / answer in melodies.
 Importantly this will give you some helpful tools to write great pirate game music.